Audio-Language Models for Audio-Centric Tasks: A Systematic Survey: Downstream Transfer

 Language generation aims to enable the model to perform audio-centric text prediction tasks, and fine-tuning can be conducted through language generative objectives.
 The two sub-tasks, audio understanding and language generation, are accomplished by the audio encoder and the text decoder, respectively.
 Recent work has also built upon this basic architecture by adding multiple encoders or decoders \cite{xu2023S2TT}.

-Automated Audio Captioning (AAC) is an emerging audio perception task that has gained popularity in recent years.
-It involves recognizing environments, sound events, and the temporal relationships between these events, and then describing them in fluent sentences.
-Currently, the standard approach to address this problem is based on an encoder-decoder deep learning framework, with many studies focusing on innovative network architectures and training schemes for improvements \cite{xu2023aac_survey}.
+Automated Audio Captioning (AAC) is an emerging task that involves recognizing environments, sound events, and their temporal relationships, then describes them in fluent sentences.
+The standard framework uses encoder-decoder architectures, with recent studies focusing on novel networks and training schemes for improvements\cite{xu2023aac_survey}.
 The Audio Captioning Transformer (ACT) \cite{mei2021audio} is the first full Transformer architecture designed specifically for AAC, excelling in capturing global information and temporal relationships within audio signals.
 EnCLAP \cite{kim2024enclap} integrates two powerful acoustic representation models, EnCodec and CLAP, with the pre-trained language model BART to generate more accurate and contextually relevant captions.
-AutoCap \cite{haji2024taming} leverages extra guidance from metadata to enhance feature extraction, capturing nuanced acoustic information.
+AutoCap \cite{haji2026taming} leverages extra guidance from metadata to enhance feature extraction, capturing nuanced acoustic information.
 LP-MusicCaps \cite{doh2023lp} addresses data scarcity in music captioning by using LLMs to generate descriptions from large-scale tag datasets.